 Client assaulted and arrested by police after parents confront him at Christmas festival

-JF was an Indigenous Australian man who was filming various events and scenery in the Wyong area.
-He was recording for the purpose of making a documentary he could show his son, who was in the care of the Department of Community Services (DoCS) at the time.
+JF was an Indigenous Australian man filming various events and scenery in the Wyong area.
+He was recording for the purpose of making a documentary he could show his son.
+The boy was in the care of the Department of Community Services (DoCS) at the time.

 JF attended a Christmas festival in Budgewoi Park, where he filmed a number of stage events.
 Some of the performers were children.
 A number of parents then confronted JF and asked why he was filming, to which he explained it was for his son.
 The parents did not accept JF’s explanation, and some called the police while others assaulted him.
 When the police arrived, JF believed that they would protect him.
 Instead, they also assaulted him, pushing and shoving him while searching him for his camera.

 Charged with and arrested for possessing child abuse material, and held on remand for 1 month before charges withdrawn

 After arresting him, the police then charged him with possessing child abuse material.
 Even though they did not find anything incriminating after searching his camera, phone and house, they refused to release him on bail.
 As a result, JF stayed in the Silverwater Correctional Complex for a month before the Director of Public Prosecutions withdrew all charges against him in the Local Court.
 JF approached O’Brien Civil and Criminal Solicitors to help him explore any recourse he might have against the police.